 Article 11 – Prosecution, adjudication and sanctions

-Does your country make the commission of offences covered by the Conventionliable to sanctions that take into account the gravity of those offences (article 11, para.
+Does your country make the commission of offences covered by the Convention and the Protocols to which your country is a party liable to sanctions that take into account the gravity of those offences (article 11, para.
 1)?

 Yes No